shuozhixu/LAMMPSatUCSB/README.md

 In the directory on Pod, `pod_gsfe`, you will find a lot of dump files, which contain information of atomic positions.
 To visualize these files, download them, via Filezilla, to your local computer.
 Then install [OVITO](http://www.ovito.org/) on your computer.
 Read [this page](http://www.ovito.org/docs/current/) to learn how to use it.

-# Another example: Calculating the Peierls stress in a BCC metal
+# Another example: Calculating the Peierls stress of a screw dislocation in a BCC metal

+First, to understand dislocations, read these two books/book chapters/papers:

+- D. Hull, D.J.
+Bacon, [Introduction of Dislocations](https://www.amazon.com/Introduction-Dislocations-Goldsmiths-Professor-University/dp/0080966721), 5th edition, 2011 [[PDF](https://drive.google.com/file/d/0Bxsx9iwZLpZxRktuUVozXzB6QWs/view?usp=sharing)]
+- Vasily V. Bulatov, Wei Cai, [Computer Simulations of Dislocations](https://www.amazon.com/Computer-Simulations-Dislocations-Materials-Modelling/dp/0198526148), 2006 [[PDF](https://drive.google.com/file/d/0Bxsx9iwZLpZxMHl2cVp6QVdRWWM/view?usp=sharing)]
+- Johannes Weertman, Julia R. Weertman, [Elementary Dislocation Theory](https://www.amazon.com/Elementary-Dislocation-Theory-Johannes-Weertman/dp/0195069005), 1992
+- Peter M. Anderson, John P. Hirth, Jens Lothe, [Theory of Dislocations](https://www.amazon.com/Theory-Dislocations-Peter-M-Anderson/dp/0521864364), 3rd edition, 2017
+- D.J.
+Bacon, Y.N.
+Osetsky, D. Rodney, [Dislocation-obstacle interactions at the atomic level](http://dx.doi.org/10.1016/S1572-4859(09)01501-0), in _Dislocations in Solids_, 15 (2009) 1--90 [[PDF](http://ilm-perso.univ-lyon1.fr/~drodney/dr_articles/2009_Dislo_In_Solids%5BBacon_Osetsky_Rodney%5D.pdf)]
+- Yu N Osetsky, D J Bacon, [An atomic-level model for studying the dynamics of edge dislocations in metals](http://dx.doi.org/10.1088/0965-0393/11/4/302), Modelling Simul.
+Mater.
+Sci.
+Eng.
+11 (2003) 427
+- Wu-Rong Jian, Min Zhang, Shuozhi Xu, Irene J. Beyerlein, [Atomistic simulations of dynamics of an edge dislocation and its interaction with a void in copper: A comparative study](http://dx.doi.org/10.1088/1361-651X/ab8358), Modelling Simul.
+Mater.
+Sci.
+Eng.
+28 (2020) 045004

+Some Google Drive links above are private.
+To have access, [email me](mailto:shuozhixu@ucsb.edu) and let me know the email address associated with your Google Drive.

-First, on your local computer, download four files to a local directory `local_peierls`.
+When you are ready to run simulations, download four files to a local directory `local_peierls` on your local computer.
 The first three files can be downloaded from this github repository, including

 - `lmp_peierls.batch`, which is for job submission
 - `lmp_peierls.data`, which is the LAMMPS data file, containing a screw dislocation on the {112} plane